OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

 Configuration Options
 ---------------------

-The JP2KAK driver supports the following `Config Options <http://trac.osgeo.org/gdal/wiki/ConfigOptions>`__.
+The JP2KAK driver supports the following :ref:`configoptions`.
 These runtime options can be used to alter the behavior of the driver.

 -  .. config:: JP2KAK_THREADS